Q: What time do we join the barge?

 The “Midge Season” can be from late May to September, but they are usually most prevalent July/August.
 We find that Midges don’t like wind, rain and hot weather.
 Avon Skin-so-Soft (Dry Oil Body Spray) is particularly effective against the Midges – as used by the cast and crew of Braveheart & Harry Potter!

 Q: Can I charter the whole boat?

 Yes, this is a wonderful and affordable way to have a group or family holiday (for up to 12 persons) at an affordable price – from as little as £825 per person full board for a week long cruise in 2018.
 Any week in our cruising schedule can be chartered with an itinerary of your choice.
 Early booking is recommended.

 You are able to fish for Brown Trout/Rainbow Trout and Pike on Loch Lochy and Loch Oich only, without a Licence.
 Our barges have a limited amount of fishing gear so if you wish to fish, please bring your own.

 There are hot spots provided by Highland WiFi in several of our mooring locations on account or for a fee.
 The signal may not be available inside the barge depending on our exact mooring position.

 Free Wifi is available at the Glengarry Castle Hotel, Invergarry, the Lock Inn and the Lovat Arms hotel in Fort Augustus, and the Craigdarroch House Hotel at Foyers.

 Q: Will my mobile phone work?

-Vodafone, O2 and 3 have reasonable reception throughout the Glen but not necessarily in every location.
+Vodafone, EE and “3” have reasonable reception throughout the Glen but not necessarily in every location.
 Reception may not extend down to your cabin so you may need to take the phone out on deck to get a good signal.
-3g service for Vodafone and O2 is only available in the Inverness area at the moment so access to ‘Mobile Broadband’ is pretty limited.
+3g and 4g service is only reliable in Inverness, Laggan and Fort William areas at the moment so access to ‘Mobile Broadband’ is pretty limited.